Back to Silas S. Brown's home page

 As we had to change our address in the middle of my wife's 'probationary' period, I assumed we'd need plenty of documents from both addresses.
 Problems we encountered:

 - When we moved in, our new flat had a pre-pay electricity meter.
-Although Ebico (a social-enterprise supplier I'd used for about 10 years) was at that time able to offer the same rate regardless of payment type, we still needed a credit meter to receive biannual paper bills.
+Although Ebico (a social-enterprise supplier I'd used for 5 years) was at that time able to offer the same rate regardless of payment type, we still needed a credit meter to receive biannual paper bills.
 At that time Ebico was using SSE as their upstream supplier, and the call-centre operator at SSE said I'd received a "medium" risk assessment from the credit-rating agency Experian (perhaps due to the ongoing change of address? who knows how Experian's software works...) but he was still able to set up a Direct Debit and the meter was replaced within 2½ weeks of our move.

 - But then when Ebico changed their supplier from SSE to Robin Hood Energy, the new billing system's idea of "adding my wife to the bill" was to send us an extra copy of all correspondence, but still with only my own name printed on it.
 The call centre then suggested I explain the issue in an email and attach a scan of our marriage certificate, which I did and they were able to add the second name and resend the bill within a week or so (again in 2 copies, which is unnecessary extra consumption of resources, but once they started printing my wife's name on the page I didn't dare ask for any more changes lest that gets reverted in the process).